College Fact Sheet

 - Business Administration: 6.5%

 HACC has adopted a new purpose statement to better represent our role in the community as a provider of quality educational experiences:

 Our Purpose: Learning for all; learning for life.

-Our 2019-22 Strategic Plan - One College, Uniting for Success – will guide the College in an ongoing transformation to better serve learners, employees and our communities.
+Our 2019-22 Strategic Plan - One College, Uniting for Success – will guide the College in an ongoing transformation to better serve students, employees and our communities.